mathe00/obsidian-plugin-python-bridge/README.md

     -   Go to **Settings** > **Community plugins**, find "Python Bridge" in the list of installed plugins (you might need to disable Safe Mode if it's your first time), and **enable it**.
 6.  **Configure Plugin Settings**:
     -   In Obsidian, go to **Settings** > **Community plugins** > **Python Bridge** (click the gear icon).
+    -   **(Important!)
+Security Warning**: Read the security warning at the top.
+Only run scripts you trust!
     -   **Plugin Language**: Choose your preferred language for the plugin interface, or select "Automatic" to follow Obsidian's language setting.
     -   Set the **Path to Python Scripts Folder**: Enter the **absolute path** or **vault-relative path** to the folder where you will store your Python scripts.
-    -   Ensure the **HTTP Port** is set correctly (default is `27123`).
+    -   Ensure the **HTTP Port** is set correctly (default is `27123`, 0 allows dynamic assignment).
     -   **Note on Multiple Vaults:** If you use this plugin in multiple Obsidian vaults simultaneously, you **must** configure a **unique HTTP Port** for each vault in its respective plugin settings to avoid conflicts.
-Your Python scripts will then need to target the correct port for the intended vault (either by setting the `OBSIDIAN_HTTP_PORT` environment variable or by passing the `http_port` argument when creating the `ObsidianPluginDevPythonToJS` instance).
+Your Python scripts will then need to target the correct port for the intended vault (the plugin sets the `OBSIDIAN_HTTP_PORT` environment variable to the *actual* listening port when running scripts).
+    -   **(New!)
+Script-Specific Settings**: If you have scripts that define settings (using `define_settings`), click the "Refresh Definitions" button.
+Sections for your scripts should appear below, allowing you to configure them.
 7.  **Place the Python Library**:
     -   Download the `ObsidianPluginDevPythonToJS.py` file from this repository.
     -   **Crucially, place this `.py` file inside the Python scripts folder you configured in step 6.** This allows your scripts in that folder to easily `import ObsidianPluginDevPythonToJS`.